Vila (fairy): Folkloric accounts

-According to Natalie Kononenko, the vilas are female spirits of nature, of an ambivalent relationship with humans.
-In fairy tales, they may act with malice towards them (killing people, destroying crops), but may also help the hero by giving him magical objects and mounts.
+According to Natalie Kononenko, the vilas are female spirits of nature who have an ambivalent relationship with humans.
+In fairy tales, they may act with malice towards them (killing people, destroying crops) but may also help the hero by giving him magical objects and mounts.
 They may also show warrior-like qualities.

 There are three kinds, those living on land and in forests (zagorkinje, pozemne vile), water nymphs (brodarice, povodne vile), and cloud or air nymphs (vile oblakinje, zračne vile).
 They appear as swans, falcons, horses, or wolves; cloud nymphs appear as a whirlwind.
 At night, they roam the clouds emitting a terrible noise of pipes and drums.
 Anyone who calls them becomes stiff and moves only with difficulty.
 He is stricken by disease and dies within a year or two.

-Vile like to ride horses or stags, they go hunting, dance in a circle dance (vilino kolo, Bulgarian: samodivski igriška) and seek the love of handsome strong men, assisting them against their enemies.
+Vile like to ride horses or stags.
+They go hunting, dance in a circle dance (vilino kolo, Bulgarian: samodivski igriška), and seek the love of handsome strong men, assisting them against their enemies.
 Their fondness for fighting is reminiscent of the teutonic Valkyrie and is unique in Slavic mythology.
 They possess supernatural powers and are able in the art of healing.
 They build splendid castles at the edges of clouds.
 They confuse men's spirits with their arrows.
 They steal children and substitute them with changelings.
 In Slovakia, vile are the restless souls of deceased girls who lure young men into a deadly circle dance.

 In Croatian and Serbian epic poetry, many heroes have a vila as an elective or blood sister (posestrima).
 The best known is Ravijojla, a name probably derived from Raphael.
-Girls can also have vile as blood sisters, and may ask them to improve one's beauty or to protect a distant lover.
+Girls can also have vile as blood sisters and may ask them to improve one's beauty or to protect a distant lover.